 Even some of the people who worked on writing the standards have spoken out.
-Dr. Louisa Moats, an internationally renown reading expert who served as a contributor to the Common Core’s literacy standards, for instance, has been warning that children will not learn to read properly using the national scheme.
-“My warnings and protests were ignored at the time,” said Dr. Moats in an interview.
+Dr. Louisa Moats, an internationally renowned reading expert who served as a contributor to the Common Core’s literacy standards, for instance, has been warning that children will not learn to read properly using the national scheme.
+“My warnings and protests were ignored at the time,” Moats said in an interview.

 And yet, despite those warnings and many others from leading experts, the educational establishment—backed by endless supplies of federal tax money and billions from Microsoft billionaire Bill Gates—proceeded to impose it on America anyway.
 Even under the Trump administration, those same standards remain firmly in place.

 Marketed as a way to make Americans “college and career ready,” the opposite would have been closer to reality.
 The ACT standardized test results released this year, for instance, revealed that college-bound students in the United States are doing worse than they have ever done in the ACT examination’s history.